 Of course one of the best ways to enjoy the chutneys is with naan, the incomparable Indian flat bread which is a staple accompaniment to most hot meals in India.
 Naan bears some resemblance to pita bread and, like pita bread, is usually leavened with yeast.
 It is cooked in a tandoor, a cylindrical clay oven fired by charcoal where the temperature at the bottom is maintained at 800 degrees Fahrenheit.
 The tandoor oven is from which tandoori cooking derives its name.

-Two types of lamb are featured in this specialty–lamb tikka kabob which is lamb marinated in herbs and spices and lamb seekh kabob, spicy ground lamb molded on skewers and broiled in the tandoor oven.
+Several lamb dishes are prepared on the tandoori oven.
+Among them are lamb tikka kabob which is lamb marinated in herbs and spices and lamb seekh kabob, spicy ground lamb molded on skewers and broiled in the tandoor oven.
 The lamb on the tikka kabob is cut into slightly larger than bite-sized cubes.
 The lamb seekh kabob might is cylindrical in shape, like a short, fat cigar, and in texture might remind you of rolled up gyros meat.
 The plate on which the lamb dishes are presented arrives at your table with a sizzling flair.
 It is lined with grilled onions and peppers which lend to the flavor explosions.
 Both lamb dishes will convert even the most staunch non-lamb eaters.
 In part, that’s because none of the characteristic “gaminess” of lamb is evident, but also because both dishes are very well flavored and enjoyable to eat.

 You might also opt to make dinner an adventurous event by trying one of the menu’s six Nepali dishes.
-Santa Fe has had a Himalayan restaurant for a few years, but Nepali dishes in Albuquerque have been scarce until Namaste.
+Santa Fe has had a Himalayan restaurant for years, but Nepali dishes in Albuquerque were scarce until Namaste.
 The Nepalese diet consists heavily of lentil and rice dishes along with vegetable curries and a side dish called anchar, which are pickled vegetables and fruits (tomato, mango, cucumber, etc.), much like a chutney.
 There are many similarities to Indian food in Nepalese cooking.